postman-open-technologies/bingchain/README.md

 PORT=1337
 LANGUAGE=en_GB:en
 DEBUG=""
+PROMPT_OVERRIDE=Simply answer me this: \"${question}\"
 ~~~

 Set the token limit to the advertised limit of the model you are using, so 32768 for `gpt-4`, 4096 for `text-davinci-003` and 2048 for `text-curie-001`.

-The clever part is the initial prompt, which is held in [`prompt.txt`](https://raw.githubusercontent.com/postman-open-technologies/bingchain/main/prompt.txt).
+The clever part is the default initial prompt, which is held in [`prompt.txt`](https://raw.githubusercontent.com/postman-open-technologies/bingchain/main/prompt.txt), unless overridden by the `PROMPT_OVERRIDE` environment variable.

 Example prompts and responses to show how the various built-in tools work can be found in the [`examples`](https://github.com/postman-open-technologies/bingchain/tree/main/examples) directory.
 The tools themselves are defined in [`lib/tools.mjs`](https://github.com/postman-open-technologies/bingchain/tree/main/lib/tools.mjs), including the `description` properties which act as further prompts to the LLM to suggest when and how the tools should be used.